-Year ended September 30, 2017 Net change in fund balances - governmental fund \$ 199,520 Capital outlay, reported as expenditures in the governmental funds, is shown as capital assets on the Statement of Net Position.
-57,420 Governmental funds report principal payments on bonds when debt is paid, whereas these payments are eliminated in the Statement of Activities and recognized as a decrease in bonds payable in the Statement of Net Position.
-1,055,000 Depreciation on capital assets is not recognized in the fund financial statements but is reported as an expense in the Statement of Activities.
+Year ended September 30, 2018 Net change in fund balances - governmental fund \$ (1,051,289) The write-off of impaired capital assets is reported as an expense in the Statement of Activities, whereas this amount was expended on the governmental fund level financial statements in a prior year.
+(158,466) Governmental funds report principal payments on bonds when debt is paid, whereas these payments are eliminated in the Statement of Activities and recognized as a decrease in bonds payable in the Statement of Net Position.
+650,000 Governmental funds report the effect of original issue discount when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
+(4,538) Depreciation on capital assets is not recognized in the fund financial statements but is reported as an expense in the Statement of Activities.
 (521,765) Amortization of deferred charges on refunding and original issue discount is not recognized in the governmental fund statements but is reported as an expense in the Statement of Activities.
 (5,728) The change in accrued interest between the current and prior year is recorded on the Statement of Activities but not on the fund financial statements.
-21,160 Change in net position of governmental activities \$ 805,607
+(473,196) Payments to escrow agent for advance refunding is reported as an expense in the governmental funds, whereas the principal portion is recognized as a reduction in long-term liabilities in the Statement of Net Position.
+2,044,971 Bond principal refunded related to the debt issuance is reported as other financing uses in the governmental funds, whereas these payments are recognized as a reduction in long-term liabilities in the Statement of Net Position.
+19,045,857 Bond proceeds which are reported as other financing sources in the governmental funds are recognized as long-term liabilities in the Statement of Net Assets (19,610,000) Change in net position of governmental activities \$ (84,154)